[Server-side behind-the-scenes story] Interview | Rewrite IgnisMemoria engineer's honest thoughts

 Sashihara: It goes to the CDN, so it goes that far

-Yamada: But going back to what we were talking about, the most difficult part was the load testing.
+Yamada: But even so, the most difficult thing was, to go back to what I was saying, the load testing.
 It was really tough.

-But I'm glad we were able to carry out that much load testing.
+But I'm glad that we were able to do the load testing to that extent.

 Sashihara: Thank you for adjusting your shifts to coincide with my night shift